keybraker/reSkroutzed/docs/README.md

 npm run build:chrome
 ```

-and load the build extension by clicking `Load unpacked` at `chrome://extensions/` and clicking on the `dist` folder.
+and load the build extension by clicking `Load unpacked` at `chrome://extensions/` and clicking on the `build/chrome_build` folder.

 ### Load on Firefox